 \section{Introduction}

-Machine learning models often make probabilistic predictions over the output value, with the ideal goal being to learn the true probability distribution of the output given the input.
-However, nature never reveals true probability distributions, making it infeasible to achieve this ideal goal in most practical situations.
-Instead, there is significant interest in the ML community on designing models that achieve the simpler goal of being calibrated.
-Consider the problem of predicting the probability of rain.
-When a meteorologist claims that the probability of rain on a particular day is $0.7$, we cannot actually test if $0.7$ was the `true probability of rain' without making unverifiable assumptions \citep{dawid1982well}.
-However, we can test if the meteorologist is \emph{calibrated} by requiring that on the D days when $0.7$ is predicted, it indeed rained on roughly $0.7$D of those days (and the same is true for other probabilities).
-Arguably, a calibrated meteorologist is more interpretable than a miscalibrated one --- in the same sense, an ML classification model is arguably more interpretable if the probabilistic predictions it makes for the classes are calibrated \citep{Platt99probabilisticoutputs, zadrozny2001obtaining, Niculescu2005predicting}.
+Machine learning models often make probabilistic predictions.
+The ideal prediction is the true conditional distribution of the output given the input.
+However, nature never reveals true probability distributions, making it infeasible to achieve this ideal in most situations.
+Instead, there is significant interest towards designing models that are calibrated, which is often feasible.
+We motivate the definition of calibration using a standard example of predicting the probability of rain.
+Suppose a meteorologist claims that the probability of rain on a particular day is $0.7$.
+Regardless of whether it rains on that day or not, we cannot know if $0.7$ was the \emph{underlying probability of rain}.
+However, we can test if the meteorologist is calibrated in the long run, by checking if on the D days when $0.7$ was predicted, it indeed rained on around $0.7$D days (and the same is true for other probabilities).